fractastical/ar/app/playlist/README.md

 But that is verbose and tedious.
-As an alternative, you can use the `w/folder` S-expression which is *exactly* like `w/all-files` except it only matches files contained within the specified folder:
+As an alternative, you can use the `w/folder` S-expression which is *exactly* like `w/all-files` except it only matches files contained (recursively) within the specified folder:

     (w/folder "path/to"
       "foo"